elearning-x/certificat-ia/Part_2/2.5/Optimisation-Solution.md

 grad_opt = compute_gradient(y, tx, w_star)
 print("The gradient at optimum is ", grad_opt, "which is equal to zero.")
 ```

-    Let's verify the gradient in the optimum as a sanity check!
-    The gradient at optimum is  [-4.29e-13  2.34e-13] which is equal to zero.

 **8) Fill in the function `gradient_descent` below.**